New York on Ukraine's frontline: parliament backs town's name change

-NEW YORK, Ukraine, July 2 (Reuters) - Ukraine has regained its own New York after parliament this week voted to give the name back to a small town in the east, close to the front line in the country's conflict with pro-Russian separatists.
+NEW YORK, Ukraine (Reuters) - Ukraine has regained its own New York after parliament this week voted to give the name back to a small town in the east, close to the front line in the country’s conflict with pro-Russian separatists.

 A huge banner reading “New York” hangs over the town hall entrance and a bakery with the same name sells coffee and croissants.